AryaVatsa/DS-Tryouts-personal/README.md

-Hi there this is my repository where I try out stuff for data science
+Hi there this is my repository where I try out data science and AI projects